Reemcsvt/SAX_CP/README.md

 Authors: Reem Al-Daihani and Hamdi Yahyaoui.
 Copyright 2019

 Note: This code is currently a private code.
-If you would like a copy of the code, please send an email to the developer, and she will reply to your email as soon as possible with the code.
+If you would like a copy of the code, please send an email to the developer (reem.aldaihani@cs.ku.edu.kw), and she will reply to your email as soon as possible with the code.